 Artists open houses came about when local artists rebelled against expensive art gallery representation, displaying their art directly to the public from their own homes.

-Now it’s a great way for local artists to exhibit their work, whether it’s their debut or they’re a seasoned veteran.
+The event is a great way for local artists to exhibit their work, whether it’s their debut or they’re a seasoned veteran.
 Being welcomed into an open house is a unique experience that offers a relaxed and friendly way to enjoy art.
-Many homes offer tea and cake to enjoy in a quaint courtyard garden or indoor space surrounded by art!
+Many homes also offer tea and cake to enjoy in a quaint courtyard garden or indoor space surrounded by art!

 Where are the open houses?

-Open House arts trails From West to East:
+Open House Art Trails From West to East:

 - West Hove Arts Trail